Parable of the Renegades [BETA Version]

 Rio climbed over the table and extended an arm, intending to reach for the hair bangs that covered Lucas' eyes.
-He, in turn, tried to fend off her attempts, but every time he tried to shove her hands away, he felt a sting and a loss of stamina at an abnormal rate.
-When Rio managed to finish the job and looked into what was faded outlines for a pair of irises, she couldn't believe it.
+He tried to fend off her attempts, but every time he tried to shove her hands away, he was reminded that touching her hands induced an otherworldly pain.
+He still couldn’t figure out how that was happening and why he grew a little more tired every time it did.
+Soon enough, Rio finished the job and brushed away at his bangs.
+When she looked into what was faded outlines for a pair of irises, she was left wide-eyed in disbelief.

-"You are... not lying...
-You really do not think of yourself as one," she backtracked herself to her original spot and rested her chin on the butt of her hand as she pondered in disbelief.
-"This is strange...
-A [Renegade] who does not realize he is a [Renegade]?"
+"You are not lying..."
+She backtracked herself to her original spot and rested her chin on the butt of her hand as she pondered in disbelief.
+"How strange...
+A [Renegade] who has yet to realize he is a [Renegade]?"

 "Okay, this is getting really weird.
 If you say I'm a [Renegade], then what else makes me one?
 You know, besides my eyes?"